 In conclusion, our experiment explores the transition between an effective ballistic edge transport (despite the presence of counter-propagating edge states) and a critical, scale-invariant diffusive regime.
-Despite its conceptual simplicity, it reproduces the main features predicted \cite{KFP_equilibration_1994,ProtopopovAnnals2017,FujisawaPRB2021} and observed \cite{Cohen2019NComms} for the $\nu=2/3$ edge.
-It is also compatible with deviations to quantization observed in the QSH regime \cite{Wu2018QSH}.
-A possible extension of this work is the investigation of the heat flow in such systems via noise measurements, in particular when adding interactions, as in the case of Heat Coulomb Blockade \cite{Sivre2018,Stabler2023PRB,stäbler2024giantheatfluxeffect}.
+It conceptual simplicity makes it applicable to a large variety of systems with counterpropagating edge channels: beyond hole-conjugate fractional and QSH states, it also encompasses the recent observation of robust quantization to the equilibrated value for the valley-polarized $\nu=-2$ state in PbSnSe Dirac systems~\cite{KrizmanPRL2024} A possible extension of this work is the investigation of the heat flow in such systems via noise measurements, e.g. to witness charge-heat separation with several fractional states, or when adding interactions, as in the case of Heat Coulomb Blockade \cite{Sivre2018,Stabler2023PRB,stabler2024giantheatfluxeffect}.